SmartData-Polito/logprecis/README.md

 # LogPrécis
 LogPrécis is a powerful tool designed to automate and enhance the workflow of security experts by leveraging the capabilities of Language Models (LMs).
-With LogPrécis, you can efficiently analyze and extract valuable information from large-scale log data, significantly improving your incident response and threat hunting processes.
+With LogPrécis, you can efficiently analyze and extract valuable information from large-scale log data, significantly improving your incident response and threat-hunting processes.

 ## Features